 Oily and fine hair

 Clarifying and clear shampoos with ingredients like wheat protein are the best to remove excess oil from the scalp and hair.
-For women with fine hair, a volumizing shampoo is the best choice to make hair look fuller and bouncier.
+Add a volumizing shampoo to make your hair look fuller and bouncier.

-Most curly hair is thick and dry, so go for a rich shampoo with natural ingredients like shea butter.
-Remember that harsh chemicals can make your hair drier, so avoid products where you see chemicals listed as ingredients.
+Most curly hair is thick and dry, so go for a luxurious shampoo with natural ingredients like shea butter.
+Remember that harsh chemicals can make your hair drier, so avoid products where you see chemical additives listed as ingredients.

-What is co-washing and can it help?
+What is co-washing, and can it help?